Enforcement and Compliance, International Trade Administration, Department of Commerce.

-On November 5, 2012, the Department of Commerce (the Department) initiated the second sunset reviews of the antidumping duty orders on certain hot-rolled carbon steel flat products from India, Indonesia, the People's Republic of China (PRC), Taiwan, Thailand, and Ukraine.
-The Department finds that revocation of these antidumping duty orders would be likely to lead to continuation or recurrence of dumping at the margins identified in the “Final Results of Sunset Reviews” section of this notice.
+As a result of these sunset reviews, the Department of Commerce (Commerce) finds that revocation of the antidumping duty orders on certain hot-rolled carbon steel flat products from India, Indonesia, the People's Republic of China (China), Taiwan, Thailand, and Ukraine would be likely to lead to continuation or recurrence of dumping.
+The magnitude of the dumping margins likely to prevail are indicated in the “Final Results of Sunset Review” section of this notice.

 Start Further Info

 Chelsey Simonovich, AD/CVD Operations, Office VI, Enforcement and Compliance, U.S. Department of Commerce, 1401 Constitution Avenue NW, Washington, DC 20230; telephone (202) 482-1979.

 End Further Info

 Start Supplemental Information

 In 2001, Commerce published in the Federal Register the AD Orders with respect to certain hot-rolled carbon steel flat products from India, Indonesia, China, Taiwan, Thailand, and Ukraine.

 On December 5, 2006 and February 7, 2014, Commerce published notices of continuation of these AD Orders.

 On February 5, 2019, Commerce published the notice of initiation of the third sunset reviews of the AD Orders on certain hot-rolled carbon steel flat products from India, Indonesia, China, Taiwan, Thailand, and Ukraine.